project-chip/matter.js/packages/matter-node.js/README.md

 * `npm run test`: Run all code-side tests

 ## Chip-Tool Certification Testing
 To make sure that matter.js is compliant to the Matter specifications we implemented automated testing options by using the test suites included in chip-tool.
-These tests are not part of the standard test run describe above because they need prerequisits and also a lot of ressources.
+These tests are not part of the standard test run describe above because they need prerequisites and also a lot of resources.

-Please refer to the  [test-chip](./test-chip/README.md) folder for prerequisits and details.
+Please refer to the  [test-chip](./test-chip/README.md) folder for prerequisites and details.